 - The way you are ushered out before you can ask your questions – devalues you

 and before you know it, you have processed your fee and leave wondering what happened.
-Some people are satisfied as long as they have a script or a test to do (something to show for the consultation).
+Some people are satisfied if they have a script or a test to do (something to show for the consultation).
 Others leave feeling powerless and confused.
-Ultimately we are expected to just trust the care provider.
+Ultimately we are expected just to trust the care provider.

-In maternity care, where the care we seek is not because we are ill, this is particularly problematic.
+This is particularly problematic in maternity care, where the care we seek is not because we are ill.

 Part of the Power Struggle associated with Childbirth is the nocebo effect: when the OB suggests a big baby (or other emphasised ‘issue’), the pregnant woman starts to doubt her ability and gives over her trust to the ‘authority’.
 So much weight is put on the ‘medical degree, years of study’ aspect of medicine, and women give up their autonomy (often without question).
 Rhea Dempsey refers to this as the Trance of Acquiescence.